tytydraco/yessleep/out/The_Strange_Thing_About_My_Neighbors_Daughter_Part_2.md

 Either way, I didn't want much to do with her.
 Harmless or not, she still creeped me the fuck out.

-Later on in the week I went into a little 50s diner called Fatso's.
-I had only been in a few times in my years of living in Clearwater.
+Later on that week I went into a little 50s diner called Fatso's.
+I had only been into it a few times in my years of living in Clearwater.
 It's for sure dated and hasn't had a lot of upkeep over the past few decades but the "Help Wanted" sign on the door lured me in.
 My other options for work at this point were pretty well depleted.

 The place was practically vacant aside from the middle-aged woman at the counter and a lone old man eating in a booth at the far end of the restaurant.